sudocrystal/scc-compsci/121/schedule.md

 - Lab Time
   + Reviewed Practice with Functions
   + Lab: Super Sale

-## Week 5
 - Lab Time
   + Lab: Super Sale

+## Week 5
 - Midterm \#1
   + Midterm in class
+- Turtle Graphics
+  - Lecture: Introduction to Turtle
+  - Practice making initials with two turtles
+  - HW: reading on chapter 4 (has intro to loops, but we won't cover in class for a little while)
 - Repetition
   + Lecture on simple for-loops and while loops
   + Predicting the Result
 - Fixing Loops
   + Review Predicting the Result
-  + Fix the Loops
+  + for vs while loops

+## Week 6
 - Lab Time
   + Lab: Nursery Rhymes Continued

-## Week 6
 - Review loops
   + Review predicting the Result
   + Play with Turtle Art